-Dataloggers are invaluable tools in having a real-time monitoring system for landslide detection process, helping scientists gain a better understanding from a remote location and alerting them to possible risks.
+Dataloggers are invaluable tools in having a real-time monitoring system for the landslide detection process, helping scientists gain a better understanding from a remote location and alerting them to possible risks.

 Various sensors exist for the detection and warning of approaching movement, including piezometers, in-place inclinometers, tiltmeters, borehole extensometers, crack meters, creep meters, load cells, rain gauges, etc.

-These are installed in a landslide prone area, which are often remote locations not connected by cabled power or fiber-optic lines, and are difficult to access.
+These are installed in a landslide-prone area, which are often remote locations not connected by cabled power or fiber-optic lines, and are difficult to access.
 Wireless data transmission helps in having the sensor data remotely, on your laptop/mobile.

 Wireless network systems are capable of continuous and unattended operation over long periods, contributing to an integrated early warning system.
-The wireless system has a great advantage over wired monitoring systems in its ease of installation, flexibility and speed.
+The wireless system has a great advantage over wired monitoring systems in its ease of installation, flexibility, and speed.
 By eliminating the need for wires, wireless monitoring systems offer more precise readings than wired systems.